After bariatric surgery, your body’s ability to absorb nutrients changes forever.

 Key reminders:

-• Always take iron and calcium at different times
+- Always take iron and calcium separately

-• Don’t rely on standard drugstore multivitamins
+- Don’t rely on drugstore multivitamins

 FAQ